Hurwitz-Radon numbers and proper actions of semisimple Lie groups: Main results and ideas of the proofs

 \subsection{\texorpdfstring{Hurwitz--Radon number}{Hurwitz-Radon number} and proper actions}

-Let us return to Problem~\ref{problem:classify-continuous-analog}, which is the main theme of this paper.
-The isomorphism classes of non-compact semisimple Lie groups that can act properly on homogeneous spaces with $\VET$ are classified as follows, in terms of the variant $\rho^{(1)}(\mathfrak{g},\iota)$ of the Hurwitz–Radon number introduced in the previous section: \begin{theorem} Let $L$ be a connected semisimple Lie group with no compact factors, and $G/H$ a homogeneous space with $\VET$ for $\iota$.
+We now return to the main problem of this paper, Problem~\ref{problem:classify-continuous-analog}.
+We classify the isomorphism classes of non-compact semisimple Lie groups that act properly on homogeneous spaces with $\VET$: \begin{theorem} Let $L$ be a connected semisimple Lie group with no compact factors, and $G/H$ a homogeneous space with $\VET$ for $\iota$.
 Then $G/H$ admits a proper $L$-action if and only if $L$ is isomorphic to $Spin(n,1)$ with $2\leq n\leq \rho^{(1)}(\mathfrak{g},\iota)$. \end{theorem}